 When guests are browsing on your homepage, your content needs to be instantly connected with them and grab their attention.

-When you are targeting business travelers, you should be focused on what the majority of this group audience care most about which is location & convenience in their business trip, by providing specific distances from the hotel to nearby airports and transports links.
+When you are targeting business travelers, you should be focused on what the majority of this group audience cares about, most about which is location & convenience in their business trip, by providing specific distances from the hotel to nearby airports and transports links.

 2. Focus on the benefits, not your features